hassio-addons/addon-portainer/README.md

 ### Option: `hide_hassio_containers`

-By default all Hassio managed containers are hidden from Portainer.
+By default all Hass.io managed containers are hidden from Portainer.
-This is recommended since fooling around with Hassio managed containers can easily lead to a broken system.
+This is recommended since fooling around with Hass.io managed containers can easily lead to a broken system.

-1. Set this option to `false`, to gain access to Hassio managed containers as well.
+1. Set this option to `false`, to gain access to Hass.io managed containers as well.
-2. Go into Portainer -> Settings -> Hidden containers: Delete the listed hidden labels (io.hass.type labels).
+1. Go into Portainer -> Settings -> Hidden containers:
+   Delete the listed hidden labels (io.hass.type labels).

 ### Option: `leave_front_door_open`